cgiacomi/node-challenge/README.md

 The routes for the two resources are now more compliant with REST naming conventions, for example the routes now use the plural form.

 All the acceptance tests and unit tests have been also refactored to reflect the changes in the codebase.

+The following are the routes after the REST support refactoring.

 ### Codebase refactoring